 If dozing in the dark in front of a slide show is your idea of a class in architecture, then you probably haven't studied with Michael Davis.

-Davis has published work on Altenberg Abbey, the Cathedral of Limoges, Saint-Urbain in Troyes, and Notre-Dame, Paris.
-His most recent publications include articles on drawing and design of the Cathedral of Clermont as well as a fourteenth-century scuptural cycle at Notre-Dame.
-He has served as chair of the medieval studies program and the department of art and has collaborated with Professor Margaret Switten of the French department to teach a course on the art, literature, and politics of fourteenth-century Paris.
+Davis has published work on Altenberg Abbey, the Cathedral of Limoges, Saint-Urbain in Troyes and Notre-Dame, Paris.
+His most recent publications include articles on drawing and design of the Cathedral of Clermont as well as a 14th-century sculptural cycle at Notre-Dame.
+He has served as chair of the Medieval Studies program and the Department of Art and has collaborated with Professor Margaret Switten of the French department to teach a course on the art, literature and politics of 14th-century Paris.
 Currently, he is writing a book on the work of Jean Deschamps, master mason of the Cathedral of Clermont.
-His aim: to "understand Gothic structures as human products, the results of the dynamic interaction of traditional craft training and the inventive decisions of individual masters."
+His aim: to “understand Gothic structures as human products, the results of the dynamic interaction of traditional craft training and the inventive decisions of individual masters.”